 mount | grep configfs || sudo mount -t configfs none /sys/kernel/config

-Sanity check with a known-good gadget (quick win)
+Sanity check with a known-good gadget first

-Build the USB gadget shape with configfs
+Build the USB Gadget with configfs

-Create a gadget skeleton
+Create the gadget skeleton

 sudo modprobe libcomposite